 What We Know and Don’t Know About Freshwater’s Role

 Fortunately, our understanding of the carbon cycle in inland waters has improved since several recent studies have highlighted the issue.
-In 2013, for the first time, the report from the International Panel on Climate Change contained a brief description of the highly reactive freshwater ecosystems and included conservative estimates of carbon emission and burial.
+In 2013, for the first time, the report from the Intergovernmental Panel on Climate Change contained a brief description of the highly reactive freshwater ecosystems and included conservative estimates of carbon emission and burial.
 However, much uncertainty still remains in those estimates for inland waters in general (Figure 1).
 Especially uncertain is how much human activity—like land use changes and runoff pollution of fertilizers into freshwater ecosystems—changes the carbon emission and storage process [Regnier et al., 2013].

 In general, because rivers and streams import CO2 from soils and groundwater in their watershed, they emit substantially more CO2 than lakes do [Raymond et al., 2013].
 Furthermore, there is particular concern that climate-sensitive northern lakes and streams are emitting more carbon in response to thawing permafrost and changing hydrology that frees up the movement of carbon from the land [Leach et al., 2016].